 By giving a home to a range of insects, soil creatures, and other organisms that fix nitrogen and other important nutrients in the soil that are lacking in single-crop environments, intercropping also promotes good biodiversity and better agricultural products.

 If a crop fails due to unforeseeable weather conditions, intercropping or interplanting also serves as crop insurance.
 The dense canopy cover also conserves soil and reduces weed growth.
 Additionally, it will guarantee improved usage of fertilizers and nutrients that might otherwise be lost to runoff and leaching.
 Alternate strips of land that run perpendicular to the slope can also be planted with crops to prevent soil erosion and depletion.

 Land reforms are the first and most important step toward increasing production.
 Land reform is accomplished using tractors, machinery, and tools.
 These devices have the characteristics that make difficult farming terrain easy to work in the field successfully.
 Working in the field is simple, therefore increasing production is simple as well.
 The most effective way to boost production is through land reform.

-Although along with positive there are certain hindrances which does not lead to agricultural productivity or growth in India these are as follows:
+Although along with positives there are certain hindrances which do not lead to agricultural productivity or growth in India these are as follows: